flammie/omorfi/README.md

 ## Downloading

 Omorfi is available from [Omorfi's github pages](https://github.com/flammie/omorfi).
-The releases will be available from releases tab.
+The stable releases will be available from releases tab.

 ## Dependencies